bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/bitcoin-core-24.0.md

 Aaron van Wirdum: 00:05:57

-Yeah.
 Let's move on.
 So it says that there's a change and you're gonna explain to me what this is That's the format of the podcast in case you forgot.
 It says download headers from peers so the downloading from Downloading of headers from peers has been reworked.
 That's right somehow.
-Okay

 ## Download headers from peers

 Sjors Provoost: 00:06:18

 Yeah, this one might be worth a separate episode, but I think we can explain the gist of it now.
-So when your node first starts up, it is going to find peers, which we discussed in earlier episode, and then it's going to download headers from peers, which we've also discussed in earlier episodes.
+So when your node first starts up, it is going to find peers, which we discussed in an earlier episode, and then it's going to download headers from peers, which we've also discussed in earlier episodes.
-So it tries to get all the headers first and then...
+So it tries to get all the headers first.

 Aaron van Wirdum: 00:06:36